Virtual Assistant Training – what to look for

 VA Coaches who are merely flogging their course without any regard to helping people to create a proper business aren’t going to be upfront about the time commitment involved.
 They will say you can scrap childcare and replace a PA salary easily.

-Let’s shatter that myth: According to The UK VA Survey less than 10% of VAs have no childcare in place and only 35% of VAs earn over £20k, with the majority earning between £10-20k/year.
+Let’s shatter that myth: According to The UK VA Survey only 40% of VAs earn over £20k and the average turnover for those working less than 10 hours a week is just £8,333.
 That’s not to say it’s impossible to earn more money on less hours – but just that it’s unlikely according to the industry standard.

 Question 3: How long has this person been a virtual assistant?